Three credits in either Canadian history or Native/Indigenous studies are strongly recommended.

-The course begins by tracing developments in the Americas before the arrival of the Europeans.
-Issues explored here include the diversity among and the elements common to First Nations societies, the religious beliefs of the first peoples, gender roles, relations among First Nations, and the causes of change in the organization of these societies over time.
-The course then traces the patterns of European-First Nations relations during the first three hundred years of continuous European involvement in the Americas.
-It also examines the impact of dealings with the Europeans on the social structure of various First Nations.
+The course begins by tracing developments in the Western hemisphere before the arrival of the Europeans.
+Issues explored here include the diversity among and the elements common to Indigenous societies, the spiritual beliefs of Indigenous Peoples, gender roles, relations among Indigenous societies, and the causes of change in the organization of these societies over time.
+The course then traces the patterns of European–Indigenous relations during the first three hundred years of continuous European involvement in the Americas.
+It also examines the impact of dealings with the Europeans on the social structure of various Indigenous groups.

 Evaluation